kappter/adaptivetesting/README.markdown

   - **IB/AP**: Readiness for SL/HL or AP exam (threshold: 80% or 400/500 points).
   - **Yearbook/Photography/Robotics**: Suggested roles based on top topics.
 - Click Print Report for a summary (name, test, score, recommendation, date); print via browser (Ctrl+P or Cmd+P).
-- The fixed footer displays copyright and links at the bottom of the page.
+- The fixed footer displays copyright and links at the bottom, styled with the custom theme.

 ## Customization
 - **Add Questions**: Append rows to the relevant CSV with unique IDs.
 - **Test Length**: Modify `totalQuestions` in `script.js` (default: 10).
 - **Scoring**: Adjust formula in `script.js` (`score += q.difficulty * 10`).
-- **Styling**: Edit `styles.css` or Tailwind classes in `index.html`.
+- **Styling**: Edit `styles.css` to adjust colors, fonts, or layout.
 - **Footer**: Update footer links in `index.html` to point to specific URLs.
 - **Recommendations**: Adjust threshold in `showResults()` or `getTopTopics()` in `script.js`.
 - **Report**: Modify report HTML in `print-btn` event listener in `script.js`.